All Episodes

 I can understand why.

-And up next we go to Friday Night CNN, Aaron Burnett out front.
+And up next, we go to Friday Night CNN, Aaron Burnett out front.

-It's another bite, same roster.
+It's another bite.

-I'm gonna channel my inner Rush Limbaugh because I had an opportunity to hear Rush, I believe it was yesterday morning, when Rush said it is amazing to him that first they started with the gang of eight, and then they tried Jeff Bush, and the person to bring amnesty to the base of the Republican Party.
+I'm going to channel my inner Rush Limbaugh because I had an opportunity to hear Rush, I believe it was yesterday morning, when Rush said it is amazing to him that first they started with the gang of eight, and then they tried Jeb Bush.

-I quoted Rush Limbaugh.
+And I quoted Rush Limbaugh.

 Oh, isn't it amazing how they love to quote me when it fits their template, when it fits their narrative?

-Don't they just all of a sudden I become the most credible person in the country?
+Don't they just, all of a sudden, I become the most credible person in the country.

 I become a political oracle when I'm saying things they think fit their narrative.